hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 :+1:

 [1:44:25](#mpYjlD6i07T-bgsGTV0kHmchOQuRaMDVMOXhuIsLUyY) <WayneCui (WayneCui)>:
-So it a feature Ì†ΩÌ∏â
+So it a feature üòâ

 [1:44:56](#N0lnzglKSYvz5fKvIkAWB0ai3U05QGyhOfETIRxipMM) <greggirwin (Gregg Irwin)>:
 Correct, it is by design, like `append` works.